FAQ

 This can directly and dramatically impact your animal’s health.
 Symptoms of spinal fixation may include pain, spasm, sensitivity to touch, lameness, gait abnormalities and postural compromise.
 The goal of an animal chiropractor is to restore function and mobility to the compromised vertebra in an effort to re-establish neurologic transmissions.
 This allows the body to perform at its optimum potential.
 These doctors use their hands to identify areas of restriction; and once identified, the animal chiropractor applies a precise thrust on the immobile anatomical structures.
 This treatment restores the normal motion of the vertebra thus removing neurological interference.
 When the nerves can efficiently communicate with all the structures in your animals’ bodies, they will begin to heal from within.

-This varies according to each particular dogs condition and will be discussed at your initial evaluation with one of our Integrative doctors.
+This varies according to each particular pet’s condition and will be discussed at your initial evaluation with one of our Integrative doctors.
 Every case is different and requires an individualized treatment plan.

 How Long Is A Follow Up Appointment?